VSevagen/grimoirelab-tutorial/docs/dashboard/index.md

 title: Creating and Editing Dashboards (Panels)
 nav_order: 5
 has_children: true
-has_toc: false
+has_toc: true
 ---

-# What is a dashboard ?
+# Creating and Editing Dashboards

+Before dealing with actions such as editing and creating dashboards, we need to understand what is a dashboard.

 A dashboard is a collection of visualizations, usually centered around the dashboard itself to evaluate a certain aspect of the community.
 For example, lets take the [CHAOSS